olaulau/backup-ui/README.md

 # description
-display borg backups (borg & duplicati) informations so that you can easilly check your backups are running fine.
+display backups informations (borg & duplicati) so that you can easilly check your backups are running fine.

 <a href="doc/repositories.png"><img src="doc/repositories.png" width="600" title="repositories"></a> &nbsp;
 <a href="doc/archives.png"><img src="doc/archives.png" width="600" title="archives"></a>